GStreamer/gstreamer/markdown/design/standards.md

 ## Iterators

-When retrieving multiple objects from an object an iterator should be used.
-The iterator allows you to access the objects one after another while making sure that the set of objects retrieved remains consistent.
+When retrieving multiple objects from an object, an iterator should be used.
+The iterator allows you to access the objects one after another while making sure that the retrieved set of objects remains consistent.

 Each object retrieved from an iterator has its refcount increased or is a copy of the original.
 In any case the object should be unreffed or